 Physical therapy, or PT, is a branch of medicine that helps patients recover from physical injury.
 It focuses on correct movement of the body for the best mobility, function, and quality of life for patients of all activity levels.
 To become a physical therapist, you’ll need to first obtain a bachelor’s degree.
-Recommended majors at Wayne State include biology or applied human and sport physiology or biology are recommended programs of study.
-After getting your undergraduate degree, you’ll be ready to enter a professional physical therapy program at graduate school to obtain your physical therapy degree.
+Applied human and sport physiology or biology are recommended programs of study.
+After getting your bachelor’s degree, you’ll be ready to enter a professional physical therapy program at graduate school to obtain your physical therapy degree.
 The University of Nebraska Medical Center, Creighton University, and the University of South Dakota are popular choices for PT students, but there are many others.
-Information about the prerequisites for other PT schools can be found at http://www.ptcas.org.
+Information about the prerequisites for other PT schools can be found at www.ptcas.org.

 Percent of recent WSC graduates employed or in graduate school

 based on the most recent graduate survey